HlapecMihad/RecipeChef/README.md

 - **npm**: 10.9.2 (`npm -v`)
 - **node**: 23.6.1 (`node --version`)

+## Caution
+You need to get your own API key from "https://huggingface.co/" and put it into "./jsfunctions/ai.js" for "const hf", otherwise you won't be able to get back the recipe based on ingredients and servings.

 ## Getting Started

 ### To run this project on your local machine, follow these steps (if you are using vscode and cmd):